ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 "target" and "ipproto" variables MUST adhere to the format in {{target-format}}, using notation from {{!ABNF=RFC2234}}.
 Additionally:

-* if "target" contains an IPv6 literal, the colons (":") MUST be percent-encoded.
+* if "target" contains an IPv6 literal or prefix, the colons (":") MUST be percent-encoded.
 For example, if the target host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".